Buying tickets

 • If it is the first leg on a new day of travel, you will be asked to confirm that you will use a travel day from your Interrail pass.

-• If it is an outward journey from a railway station in your home country or a return journey to a railway station in your home country, you will be asked to confirm that you will use one of your outbound/inbound travel days.
+• If it is an outward journey from a railway station in Sweden or a return journey to a railway station in Sweden, you will be asked to confirm that you will use one of your outbound/inbound travel days.
+Uniquely for Sweden, because it can take more than one day to get out of the country from some railway stations (e.g., Kiruna to Copenhagen), you get four (rather than the standard quota of 2) outbound/inbound travel days (on passes with longer durations).

-(Important: Interrail passes purchased in your home country can only be used for journeys to/from destinations outside of your home country.)
+(Important: Interrail passes purchased in Sweden can only be used for journeys to/from destinations outside of Sweden.)

 * * *